ryosuzuki/homepage/content/projects/realitysketch.md

 We envision the future where the user can draw these dynamic pictures by sketching, like *Harold's purple crayon*.
-We hope this paper opens up new opportunities for embedded and responsive sketching and in- spires the HCI community to further explore such interactions to realize the full potential of augmented- and mixed-reality (AR/MR) as a dynamic, computational medium.
+We hope this paper opens up new opportunities for embedded and responsive sketching and inspires the HCI community to further explore such interactions to realize the full potential of augmented- and mixed-reality (AR/MR) as a dynamic, computational medium.

 <div class="figures ui three column grid">
   <div class="figure column">